LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 1. Open the bot, and click the ellipsis icon ( <img style="width:25px" src="img/ConvoBuilder/icon_ellipsis_horizontal.png"> ) in the upper-right corner.
 2. Select **Bot Settings** from the menu that appears.
+3. Configure the survey bot settings as needed; these are described below.
+4. Configured other bot settings as needed; these are described [here](conversation-builder-bots-bot-basics.html#configure-bot-settings).
+5. Click **Save**.

 Survey bot settings include:
 - **Skill**: If desired, change the skill(s) that will trigger this survey bot.